Yelp/Tron/docs/jobs.rst

       A comma-separated string of email destinations.
 Defaults to the "team" default.

-    **irc_channels**
-      A list of IRC channels to send alerts to.
-Defaults to the team setting.
-      Set an empty list to specify no IRC notifications.

     **slack_channels**
       A list of Slack channels to send alerts to.
 Defaults to the team setting.
       Set an empty list to specify no Slack notifications.